 For most core Operations roles, our process starts with a Role Brief call to discuss the vacancy and your suitability.
 Following this, a Telephone Interview may be set up.
 We may also include a Role Play scenario over the phone with a member of our team.
 If success at this point, you will be invited in for a competency-based Formal Interview.

 For most core Support roles, you can expect to have a Telephone Interview, followed by a single or two-stage competency-based Formal Interview.
 This may also include a written test, task or presentation element.

-If you would like to discuss adjustments we can make to help remove any barriers to application or have any questions about our recruitment process, please contact our recruitment team on 0333 240 8490 or via email on RinP.email@example.com.
+If you would like to discuss adjustments you may need during the application process or have any questions about our recruitment process, please contact our recruitment team on 0333 240 8490 or via email.